gmun5/SOC-Detection-Lab-Snort-IDS-with-ICMP-SYN-Scan-Brute-Force-Analysis/README.md

 VMware Fusion settings page showing Private to my Mac selected for the Ubuntu VM Repeat for Windows if possible, or show one screenshot and mention both VMs were configured the same way

-### Reasoning

-If the VMs were left on NAT or bridged networking, scan traffic could mix with the real host network.
-That would make the lab less controlled and less professional.

 ## Step 2: Install and Verify Snort on Ubuntu

-The first step in the lab was installing Snort on the Ubuntu VM.
+The second step in the lab was installing Snort on the Ubuntu VM.
 This ensured the IDS was available before configuring networking and generating traffic.

 ### Screenshot needed